Jun 3, 2022

 Also, retirement planning imagery often involves a “straight, white couple and their golden retriever walking down the beach,” Auten says.
 “If you don’t see yourself in any of the imagery then you don’t think it’s necessarily for you.
 As an LGBTQ+ person, you may not even engage with this.”

-Looking for an LGBTQ+ retirement advisor or CFP can go a long way toward helping you secure the future you want.
+Looking for an LGBTQ+ retirement advisor or certified financial professional (CFP) can go a long way toward helping you secure the future you want.

 Hooked on Stash?
 Tell your friends!